ncamaa/ApplePayHelper/README.md

 # 🍏 ApplePayHelper

 ApplePayHelper is a comprehensive JavaScript library designed to simplify the integration of Apple Pay within your Node.js applications.
 It provides a seamless way to initiate Apple Pay sessions, decrypt payment tokens, and map the decrypted tokens to different payment providers.
 Most of the decryption logic is taken from [samcorcos/apple-pay-decrypt]('https://github.com/samcorcos/apple-pay-decrypt') and was modified to work with modern Node.js.
 I highly recommend checking his guide on how to generate the required PEM files for Apple Pay.
+Although mentioned `Unpacked Size 45 kB` in the npm package, the actual sum size of the files that are being used is around `14kb` and `7kb` on gzip format.
+That is not including the dependencies.

 ## 🌟 Features